Jötunn: Mythological origin

 In a stanza of Völuspá hin skamma (found in the poem "Hyndluljóð"), all jötnar descend from Ymir.
 Gylfaginning elaborates on this, describing that the primordial jötunn Ymir formed in the warm waters that arose in Ginnungagap when the rime of Niflheim was melted by the heat of Muspelheim.
 He lay there asleep, fed by milk from Auðumbla, whereupon from his left armpit he sweated a male and a female, and his legs begat a son with one another.
 Together, these children became the ancestors of all other jötnar.

 Later, he was killed by the first gods, resulting in a flood of Ymir's blood, in which all jötnar drowned except Bergelmir and his family, who survive this event by way of sailing upon a luðr.
 This has been linked to a runic inscription on a sword hilt in Beowulf which describes the eotenas being killed in an ancient flood and has been proposed to derive from Germanic and wider Indo-European mythology.

 According to Gylfaginning, after Ymir was killed, his body was wrought into the world and a sea surrounded it.
-The gods then gave the surviving families jötnar lands along the shore to settle, placing them in the periphery.
+The gods then gave the surviving families of jötnar lands along the shore to settle, placing them in the periphery.
 Ymir's brows were then used to build Midgard and protect it from the jötnar due to their known aggression.